ameyakarnad/HowAmericaFlies/edav_howamericaflies.md

 ![](edav_howamericaflies_files/figure-markdown_github/unnamed-chunk-23-1.png)

--   There is a reductions in the number of flights opereated during winters.
+-   There is a reduction in the number of flights opereated during winters.
 -   The number of delayed flights decrease substantially in the month of October and peak around the summer months suprisingly.

 4.4: Cancellations